btparker70/Horiseon-Webpage-Refactor/README.md

 I learned the importance of good commenting and how it improves the readability for yourself and others who look at your code.

 ### Credits
+Christina Shiroma
+Emily Thomas
+Dillon Hoban
+Ravi Ganesan

+Thank you for your help!

 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.

 ### License